 For further information, or for assistance in identifying a suitable potential supervisor, contact the Postgraduate Coordinator, Prof. Catherine Sole.

-To find out more about being a postgraduate student in the Department of Zoology and Entomology, or to raise an issue relating to the postgraduate experience within the Department, contact the Postgraduate Representative, Miss Alex Howard.
+To find out more about being a postgraduate student in the Department of Zoology and Entomology, or to raise an issue relating to the postgraduate experience within the Department, contact the Postgraduate Representative, Miss Alexandra Howard.

 MSc bursary opportunities

 MSc bursaries are often linked to specific projects for which research funds have been obtained by academic staff.
 Advertisements for these project-linked bursaries are circulated on the mailing lists of scientific societies and on the Facebook page of the Department of Zoology and Entomology, University of Pretoria.